Lysias (Syrian chancellor)

-Lysias (/ˈlɪsiəs/; Λυσίας; ליזיאש; died 162 BCE) was a 2nd-century BCE general and governor of Syria under the Seleucid Empire.
+Lysias (/ˈlɪsiəs/; Λυσίας; ליזיאש; died 162 BC) was a 2nd-century BC general and governor of Syria under the Seleucid Empire.

 Biography

-He was described as, "A noble man, and one of the blood royal".
-The Seleucid Empire of the era was huge; it possessed two heartlands, the capital at Antioch and Syria, and a secondary capital in Babylon and Mesopotamia.
+The Seleucid Empire of the 2nd century BC was huge; it possessed two heartlands, the capital at Antioch in Syria, and a secondary capital at Babylon in Mesopotamia.
 Seleucid rulers had to aggressively remind their client rulers of their loyalty lest the client rulers drift towards independence, as happened with various subkingdoms over time.
-King Antiochus IV Epiphanes left Antioch circa 166 or 165 BCE on an expedition to the eastern satrapies; he would see to affairs in Babylonia, dismiss corrupt or overly independent officials, and attempt to exercise control over the drifting Persian provinces to what would become the Parthian Empire.
+King Antiochus IV Epiphanes left Antioch around summer of 165 BC on an expedition to the eastern satrapies; he would see to affairs in Babylonia, dismiss corrupt or overly independent officials, and attempt to exercise control over the drifting Persian provinces to what would become the Parthian Empire.
 Antiochus IV left Lysias in charge of the government of the Western half of the empire as regent.
 Lysias also took guardianship of Antiochus's son who continued to be raised in Antioch.
 Antiochus then went east with a loyal Greek army into Babylonia and Persia to collect the revenues which were not coming in satisfactorily.

-Lysias is largely remembered due to his involvement in the Maccabean Revolt, as Jewish records of this would be preserved in a way that Seleucid records were not.
-Aiming to restore order in the restive province of Judea, Lysias sent an expedition of troops under Ptolemy Macron, Nicanor and Gorgias to find and fight the Maccabee rebels.
-Using trickery and marching by night, Judas Maccabeus defeated a contingent of the Seleucid force after the Seleucids had separated their army at the Battle of Emmaus in 165 BCE.
-Lysias himself led a second and larger expedition in 164 BCE.
+Lysias is largely remembered due to his involvement in the Maccabean Revolt, as Jewish records of this would be preserved in a way that Seleucid records were not, including the books 1 Maccabees and 2 Maccabees.
+Aiming to restore order in the restive province of Judea, Lysias sent an expedition of troops under Ptolemy son of Dorymenes, Nicanor, and Gorgias to find and fight the Maccabee rebels.
+Using trickery and marching by night, Judas Maccabeus defeated a contingent of the Seleucid force after the Seleucids had separated their army at the Battle of Emmaus in 165 BC.
+Lysias himself led a second and larger expedition in 164 BC.
 Lysias's army and the Maccabees fought at the Battle of Beth Zur but it ended either inconclusively or with a minor Maccabee victory.
 However, news of Antiochus IV's death in Persia made it back to Judea shortly after Beth Zur.
 Lysias had to immediately return to Antioch to manage the government transition and ensure that other Seleucid rivals did not seize leadership in his absence.
-Judas takes the opportunity to triumphantly conquer the Jewish holy city of Jerusalem and to purify the Second Temple, citing the Battle of Beth Zur as the reason that the Seleucids left.
+Judas took the opportunity to triumphantly conquer the Jewish holy city of Jerusalem and to purify the Second Temple, citing the Battle of Beth Zur as the reason that the Seleucids left.